evannli1/FGSat/README.md

-# FGSat: Fine-Grained Satellite Classification Dataset
+# FGSat: A New Dataset and Performance Benchmark for Fine-Grained Satellite Classification

 ## Overview